 3. Using PWM where can exacerbate the IR loss problem with TECs.
 Driving a TEC with 8A and 50% duty cycle is worse performing than a constant 4A.
 So a Large LC Filter is placed at the output to reduce PWM Current ripple to under 10%.

-As a final note, although TEC impedance is fairly flat throughout the temperature swing, Constant current driving is preferred for more predictable results.
+As a final note, although TEC impedance is fairly flat throughout the temperature range, Constant current driving is preferred for more predictable results.